aby0/aby0.github.io/blog/airfare-insights/fare-calendar-system.md

 <!--Write about k-means-->

 <!--Determing k automatically-->
-In Kmeans "k" or the number of clusters can be taken as a hyperparameter.
-In order to determine "k" automatically, either we can perform cross-validation or we can use other algorithms like silhouette analysis.
+In Kmeans $k$ or the number of clusters can be taken as a hyperparameter.
+In order to determine $k$ automatically, either we can perform cross-validation or we can use other algorithms like silhouette analysis.
 Silhouette refers to a method of interpretation and validation of consistency within clusters of data.

 The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 The silhouette ranges from -1 to 1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
 If most objects have a high value, then the clustering configuration is appropriate.
 If many points have a low or negative value, then the clustering configuration may have too many or too few clusters.